testdouble/test_data/README.md

 3. Run any pending migrations with `RAILS_ENV=test_data bin/rake db:migrate`

-4. If you need to create any additional data, start up the server (`RAILS_ENV=test_data bin/rails s`) (just like [Step 2](#step-2-create-some-test-data))
+4. If you need to create any additional data, start up the server (`RAILS_ENV=test_data bin/rails s`), just like [Step 2](#step-2-create-some-test-data)

 5. Export your newly-updated `test_data` database with `rake test_data:dump`

-6. Commit the resulting SQL file
+6. Ensure your tests are passing and commit the resulting SQL files

-It's important to consider that your test data SQL dumps are a shared, generated resource among your team (just like a `structure.sql` or `schema.rb` file).
-As a result, if your team doesn't integrate code frequently or if the test data experiences a lot of churn in coincident feature branches, you'd be right to be concerned that [the resulting merge conflicts could become significant](#how-will-i-handle-merge-conflicts-in-these-sql-files-if-i-have-lots-of-people-working-on-lots-of-feature-branches-all-adding-to-the-test_data-database-dumps).
+It's important to keep in mind that your test data SQL dumps are a shared, generated resource among your team (just like a `structure.sql` or `schema.rb` file).
+As a result, if your team doesn't integrate code frequently or if the test data experiences a lot of churn in coincident feature branches, you'd be right to be concerned that [the resulting merge conflicts could become significant](#how-will-i-handle-merge-conflicts-in-these-sql-files-if-i-have-lots-of-people-working-on-lots-of-feature-branches-all-adding-to-the-test_data-database-dumps), so sweeping changes should be made deliberately and in collaboration with other contributors.

-_[Some Rails teams are averse to using migrations to migrate their production data, preferring one-off scripts and tasks.
+_[Aside: some Rails teams are averse to using migrations to migrate data as well as schemas, instead preferring one-off scripts and tasks.
 You'll have an easier time of things if you use migrations for both schema and data changes.
 Here are some notes on [how to write data migrations safely](https://blog.testdouble.com/posts/2014-11-04-healthy-migration-habits/#habit-4-dont-reference-models).]_

 ## Rake Task Reference